Small sunroom decorating ideas…and adding paint and lighting.

 We built a simple adapter box out of scrap wood and painted it with ceiling paint.

-A bit of insulation was added in the hole in the ceiling, then we attached our box and hung the new chandelier.
+We added a bit of insulation in the hole in the ceiling, then attached our box and hung the new chandelier.

 With the paint and lighting done, we tackled one last electrical project…which was to check the wiring and replace all of the outlets and light switches.